appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 <dd>

-The Zone property allows you to define how many section you want to have in your layout.
-Zones are the primary containers within the layout that hold your content.
-You can have a minimum of 1 section and a maximum of 4 section in a single layout.
+The Zone property defines the number of sections in your layout.
+You can have a minimum of one section and a maximum of four sections within a single layout.